Size reconstructibility of graphs: Introduction

-We will also consider the following game played against an adversary.
-The adversary chooses a graph $G$ of order $n$ and gives us a collection of $n$ cards, each showing a graph on $n-1$ vertices.
+We will also consider the following adversarial version of the problem.
+An adversary chooses a graph $G$ of order $n$ and gives us a collection of $n$ cards, each showing a graph on $n-1$ vertices.
 We are told that there are $n-k$ \textit{true cards}, which come from the deck $\mathcal{D}(G)$.
 The other $k$ cards are \textit{false cards}, which can depict any graph of order $n-1$.
-We win if we are able to reconstruct the size of $G$; otherwise the adversary wins.
-When are we guaranteed to win regardless of the graph $G$ and the cards given by the adversary?
-This turns out to be a corollary of Theorem \ref{thm:sizereconstructibility}.
+For which $k$ can we reconstruct the size of $G$, regardless of the graph $G$ and the cards given by the adversary?
+Theorem \ref{thm:sizereconstructibility} immediately implies the following.

-\begin{corollary} Let $n$ be sufficiently large and $k\leq\adversary \sqrt{n}$.
-The number of edges $m$ of a graph $G$ on $n$ vertices is reconstructible from any collection $\mathcal{C}$ of cards where $n-k$ are true and $k$ are false. \end{corollary}
+\begin{corollary} Let $n$ be sufficiently large and $k\leq \adversary\sqrt{n}$.
+The number of edges $m$ of a graph $G$ on $n$ vertices is reconstructible from any collection $\mathcal{C}$ of cards where $n-k$ are true and $k$ are false. \end{corollary} \begin{proof} Suppose that $G$ and $H$ are two graphs on $n$ vertices and each has at least $n-k$ cards in common with a deck of cards $\mathcal{C}$.
+Then $G$ and $H$ must have at least $n-2k$ cards in common.
+We may apply Theorem \ref{thm:sizereconstructibility} to these $n-2k$ common cards.
+If $n$ is sufficiently large and $2k\leq\missing\sqrt{n}$, then $G$ and $H$ must have the same number of edges. \end{proof} The rest of the paper is organised as follows.
+Theorem \ref{thm:sizereconstructibility} is proved in Section \ref{sec:main} and some open problems are given in Section \ref{sec:conclusion}.

-\section{Size Reconstruction from $n-k$ Cards}
+\section{Size reconstruction from $n-k$ cards}

+We first give the relevant definitions in Section \ref{subsec:notation} followed by an outline of our proof in Section \ref{subsec:proof_overview}.
+Some of the auxiliary results are given in Section \ref{subsec:preliminary_results} and the main proof is presented in Section \ref{subsec:main_result}.